swiftwasm/WasmKit/Sources/WasmKit/Docs.docc/Docs.md

 ## Overview

-WasmKit is a standalone and embeddable WebAssembly runtime implementation for Swift.
+**WasmKit** is a standalone and embeddable WebAssembly runtime implementation written in Swift.

 ## Quick start